 To encourage beginning players to participate, all entrants 15 kyu and below who complete at least 3 games will be entered in a drawing for a Go set (board, stones, bowls).
 Winners from previous years are not eligible.
 NOTE: You, or a designated representative, must be present at the awards ceremony to win!
 If you are eligible and must leave, make sure someone can accept it for you.

 Playing 1 day only, or Skipping a Round

 You may play only Saturday or Sunday for a reduced tournament fee (see fee schedule above).
 If any particular round is inconvenient for you, just tell the Tournament Director in advance.
 You can skip a round and rejoin the tournament later.
 New registrants may enter for any round.
 Register by 12:30PM for round 2 Saturday or Sunday, 3PM for round 3 Saturday.
 The actual round start times will be determined by the pace of play and will be posted at the registration desk.

 American Go Association membership is required.
 The Princeton Go club provides free youth AGA membership ($10 value) to Princeton students joining for the first time.

-Note: according to the AGA National Assembly, the Limited membership has been dropped.
 Full membership is now required for all players over the age of 22.
-A reduced rate is available only in cases of economic hardship.
+However, a reduced rate ($15) is available for members joining the AGA for the first time.
 You also have the option of paying an AGA playing fee of $10 for just this tournament.
 Attending any other tournament will require either membership or another playing fee.